 We are a “roll up your sleeves and work” group and look to bring new people into the association to help with museum activities, association support and various fundraising efforts.

 Our Board of Directors ensures that we are careful stewards of the monies we receive with the lion’s share of each dollar going to the museum.

 Our goals, defined by the Museum Director, are to ensure that the Museum’s exhibits, programs and collections are inclusive of all the time periods that Army women have served and accessible to the largest number of people possible.
-We are proud to say that FAWMA donations have been a huge support to the ongoing renovation of the museum and we are looking forward to the November 2018 reopening.
+We are proud to say that FAWMA donations have been a huge support to the recent renovations to the museum.

 YOUR DONATIONS THROUGH FAWMA HAVE DONE THE FOLLOWING:

 - Restoration of the reproduction WAC Chapel stained glass windows

 - Placement of new outdoor statue of a ‘Female Warrior’ to represent all the Army women who served over the past 10-20 years.
 The statue, LT FAWMA, is a tribute to the extraordinary accomplishments and contributions that our female soldiers have continued to make to our great nation

 - Restoration of the iconic statue, Pallas Athene, which has graced the Museum’s entry since its dedication in 2001.
 She stands majestically as the symbol of the women of the Women’s Army Corps.